 New Orleans Vegetable Stew

-Bring first 8 ingredients to boil in heavy large saucepan over medium-high heat, stirring occasionally.
-Cover pan, reduce heat to medium-low and simmer until potato is tender, about 20 minutes.
+Bring first 8 ingredients to boil in a heavy large saucepan over medium-high heat, stirring occasionally.
+Cover pan, reduce heat to medium-low and simmer until potato is tender about 20 minutes.
 Add okra and corn and simmer until tender, about 10 minutes.
 Uncover and cook until thickened to desired consistency, about 5 minutes.
-Season to taste with salt, pepper and hot pepper sauce.
+Season to taste with salt, pepper, and hot pepper sauce.

 Tanya’s Vegan Black Bean Chili

 1 yellow onion, 1 medium sweet potato, chopped and roasted, 1 carrot, 3 garlic cloves, minced, 2 tablespoon chili powder, 1 teaspoon dried cumin, 1 can low sodium diced tomatoes, 1 can puréed pumpkin, 2 cups veggie broth, 2 cans or 3 cups cooked black beans, 1 can kidney beans, 2 teaspoon coconut oil, 2 teaspoons liquid aminos